hylang/hy/docs/language/internals.rst

              [(zero? obscure-name) ~zero-form]
              [(neg? obscure-name) ~neg-form])))

-where ``obsure-name`` is an attempt to pick some variable name as not to conflict with other code.
+where ``obscure-name`` is an attempt to pick some variable name as not to conflict with other code.
 But of course, while well-intentioned, this is no guarantee.